top of page

 When an employee is hired and first reports to the workplace, there has to be some nervousness, wouldn’t you agree?
 Even if they come to that workplace with some, or a lot of experience, they don’t know the workplace rules, the people, the leaders or even the mission statement of the organization.
 So, what would they need at this point?
 How about someone directly assigned to them, a mentor if you will, and it can be anyone from their direct supervisor to a trusted member of the employee’s new team.

 Just make sure that someone will go over the rules and regs, the workplace itself, the culture and most importantly, exactly what is expected of that employee and exactly what will happen if they don’t meet those expectations.
 If you don’t formalize that process, it will be the loudest voices in your organization that more than likely will be the influence in your new employee’s daily life at work.
-So, if your loudest voices are only spouting positives and always encouraging others, you’ll be fine.
-But, if they are always bringing up the negatives, habitually telling everyone how things could and should be better, then you should seriously rethink the way you train your workforce.
+This simple structure becomes one of your most effective leadership motivation strategies.

 As a part of the motivation process, you should be holding one-on-one sessions with all your employees on a regular basis.
-These meeting are designed to find out your employee’s strengths and weaknesses, to see if they are well placed in the organization, helping them see what the future holds, and feedback on how the employee is working out for the organization.
-If you know what questions to ask, these meetings don’t need to be anymore than 15 minutes tops.
+These meetings are designed to find out your employee’s strengths and weaknesses, to see if they are well placed in the organization, helping them see what the future holds, and feedback on how the employee is working out for the organization.
+If you know what questions to ask, these meetings don’t need to be any more than 15 minutes tops.

 It is amazing how much you can learn from an individual, in a short period of time, if you are focused and intentional.
 We do one-on-ones all the time in our classes and it’s amazing how quickly the participants catch on to what questions are good questions that will help leadership to grow their employees and their teams.

-Let’s say the employee is now comfortable with the workplace, seems to have fit in and is becoming a real asset to the team and the organization.
+Let’s say the employee is now comfortable with the workplace, seems to have fit in and is becoming a real asset to the team.
+At this point you’ll start to see signs of genuine employee self-motivation.
 This is a good time to remember that what employees want most are three things: autonomy, mastery, and purpose.
 It is leadership’s responsibility to make sure the employee earns all three.

 To that end, it is time for leadership to give the employee some space, let them know that you are proud of the progress that has been made and that they have earned some autonomy.
 The tone should change in your one-on-ones as well.
 In addition to explaining what is meant by mastery, you need to help them with purpose at the organization with questions about whether they can help best through improving relationships, processes, problem solving or whatever it is that they think their strengths lie within.
 You are growing them through getting them to see their future and how they fit best in that future.